Why you might want—or not want—to get pet insurance

 2024

-If you're a little overwhelmed with all the insurance options — not to mention opinions from fellow dog parents, vets, and trainers — we understand.
-(And we've been there.)
+If you're a little overwhelmed with all the insurance options—not to mention opinions from fellow dog parents, vets, and trainers—we understand.
+(I've been there.)
 Here are a few things to think about as you decide.

 What is pet insurance?

-Pet insurance is growing in popularity (although as of 2023 the majority of pet parents still don't have health coverage for their companions).
+Pet insurance is growing in popularity (though as of 2023, the majority of pet parents still don't have health coverage for their companions).
 Generally, pet insurance helps pay for unexpected expenses rather than routine costs.
 But this can vary from plan to plan!
-Some common insurance options include:
+Insurance options include:

 • Comprehensive accident and illness coverage (usually the most expensive monthly premium)